dmartinol/dev-docs/docs/rag/ilab-rag-retrieval.md

 ### 2.8 RAG Chat Options

-As we stated in [2.1 Working Assumptions](#21-working-assumption), we will introduce new configuration options for the spceific `chat` command, but we'll use flags and environment variables for the options that come from the embedding ingestion pipeline command.
+As we stated in [2.1 Working Assumptions](#21-working-assumption), we will introduce new configuration options for the specific `chat` command, but we'll use flags and environment variables for the options that come from the embedding ingestion pipeline command.

 | Configuration FQN | Description | Default Value | CLI Flag | Environment Variable |